Overview: The Nurse Education Infrastructure

 Formerly known as Nursing Doctorate (ND), DNP programs award a degree called the doctor of nursing practice, which is one of the two highest degrees you can earn in the field.
 The other, the Ph.D., is described below.
 While the Ph.D. program trains students to conduct original research as nurse scientists, the DNP is all about the practice of nursing.
 You’ll still learn a lot about research, but you’ll focus on applying it to patient care.

 Although the DNP is very new on the scene, programs that award it are growing quickly.
 In the near future, the DNP has been targeted or proposed to become the academic requirement for new grads entering into advanced practice nursing.
 The two APRN professions which have proposed dates are nurse practitioning (by 2015) and nursing anesthesia (by 2025).
-Again, the doctoral level requirement is not yet set in stone, however, there is an active push by various organizations for it to happen in the future.
+For the former it’s not going to happen by that date, however, there is still an active push by various organizations for it to happen in the future.
 On the other hand, regarding CRNA education standards, there still is a chance of the transition being successful a decade from now.

 Some schools admit students with only a bachelor’s degree in nursing to DNP programs.
 Others require the master’s for admission, but many of these schools are planning to make changes in the near future so that they can accommodate students who don’t hold a master’s.

 If you enter with only a bachelor’s degree, you can expect to spend three to four years in the program.
 You’ll probably begin by earning an MS or MSN, choosing a specialization and following a program like the one described above.
 Once you finish that phase of your studies, you’ll fulfill the same requirements as your peers who entered with a master’s degree.

 Students who enter with a master’s degree will probably take two years to graduate.
 They’ll build on their experience in advanced-practice nursing and their master’s-level course work with classes that cover the following topics: